EEEManchester/gazebosim_world_generator/Readme.md

 rosservice call rosservice call /generate_world "map_file: 'optional:location/of/map' config_file: 'required:location/of/config/file'"

 The map file location can be passed in or pulled from the config file.

-The config file is required.
+The config file is required!

+If you wish to overwrite any of the option on a temporary basis rather than editing the config file, it can be done by changing the corrisponding element from the rosparam server.
+The easiest way to do this is to rosparam load the config yaml file into the param server, find the name of the parameter you wish to change using rosparam set and then call the service as normal.
+When running the service loads the passed in config file and then checks if any missing/altered params exist on the rosparam server.

 ### Evolve_world